Thursday, January 1, 2026

 What's not realistic are all the active crime scenes in broad daylight, including bodies on the ground and even a burning car.
 Meanwhile there's a cop event on the next block, and diagonally across, and they don't seem to notice.

-Random encounters don't seem to difficult, and Im accumulating stuff and money.
+Random encounters don't seem too difficult, and I'm accumulating stuff and money.
 Still not sure what to get, but until I do, might as well have money.

 I like the mini tutorial of picking up a Smart Weapon, and it tells you what you need to have to use it.
 Still not sure if I go Smart or Power weapons.